luiszandonadi/GooglePlacesApi/README.markdown

 `mvn jar:jar`

-get jar in a target directory.
+get the jar in a target directory.